Zhiyee20/web-based-clothing-commerce-system/img/README.md

-\# Visual Search Reference Images
+# Visual Search Reference Images

-This directory contains images primarily used for \*\*visual search result reference and similarity matching\*\*.
+This directory contains images primarily used for **visual search result reference and similarity matching**.

-\## Purpose
+## Purpose

-\- Images in this folder are created to support visual search accuracy
+- Images in this folder are created to support visual search accuracy

-\- Only relevant and representative product images are included
+- Only relevant and representative product images are included

-\- Unrelated or decorative images are intentionally excluded
+- Unrelated or decorative images are intentionally excluded

-\## Notes
+## Notes

-\- Mixing unrelated images may negatively impact visual similarity accuracy
+- Mixing unrelated images may negatively impact visual similarity accuracy

-\- This folder is kept focused to avoid noise in visual search results
+- This folder is kept focused to avoid noise in visual search results

-\- Images are used for demonstration and system behavior validation
+- Images are used for demonstration and system behavior validation